Tesla recalls 123,000 Model S cars over faulty steering bolt

 Tesla said the issue arose from "excessive corrosion" in the power steering bolts of the affected vehicles.
 Should the bolts fail, Tesla said, the driver would still be able to steer the car, but would have to use "increased force."

-"This primarily makes the car harder to drive at low speeds and for parallel parking, but does not materially affect control at high speed, where only small steering wheel force is needed," Tesla wrote in its email to customers.
+"This primarily makes the car harder to drive at low speeds and for parallel parking, but does not materially affect control at high speed, where only small steering wheel force is needed," Tesla wrote in its email to customers that the company forwarded to CNET.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.